 Primary schools will be the focus of the study.
 We will therefore be working with an assumed population of around 1100 teachers across 110 participating primary schools (this is assuming an average of 10 teachers per primary school).
 Teacher responses to the surveys will be made a condition of participation, and there will be financial incentives for completion of surveys in control schools.
 On-line surveys will be used in the first instance.
 Surveys will be administered in summer 2014 (Round 1, as a baseline - survey completion will be required before schools are allocated to treatment or control groups), and in summer 2015 (Round 2, at the end of the first year of the intervention).
-There is also the option to conduct a further survey in summer 2016 (Round 3, at the end of the "light-touch" second year of the intervention).
+A further survey in will be conducted in summer 2016 (Round 3, at the end of the "light-touch" second year of the intervention).
 The on-line survey in Round 2 and Round 3 will be followed by hard-copy surveys and follow-up visits, in the event of any schools having response rates from below 100% of Year 5 and Year 6 teachers, and/or below 75% of KS2 teachers overall.

-As agreed with EEF, the survey used for Round 2 (and Round 3 if conducted) will be developed by the NFER and will focus on teachers' awareness, understanding and use of research.
+As agreed with EEF, the survey used for Round 2 and Round 3 was developed by the NFER and has five distinct outcome measures: Positive disposition to academic research in informing teaching practice; Use of academic research to inform selection of teaching approaches; Perception that academic research is not useful to teaching; Perception that own school does not encourage use of academic research; and Active engagement with online evidence platforms.
+There is an additional derived measure of knowledge of research findings and methods.
+The survey analysis will look at these six outcomes.
 The baseline survey will be a short survey to enable an understanding of variance between schools in research use.
-This will also be developed by NFER.
+This was also developed by NFER.
 Participation in the project will be conditional on at least 75% of KS2 teachers in a school completing the baseline survey.
 There is no contingency for Round 1 of the survey: we will use the data from the teachers who complete the baseline survey at the point of recruitment.

-Providing that the sample is large enough, the survey analysis will use multi-level modelling (MLM) to determine the effect size of the impact of the intervention on 3 outcomes (teacher awareness, understanding and use of research) as measured by the Round 2 NFER teacher survey (taking account of the nesting of teachers within schools within RLCs).
-Teacher type variable (eg Evidence

-Champion, KS2 teacher attending RLC workshops, other KS2 teacher, other teachers) will also be explored as a potential explanatory variable for use in the MLM analyses.
+Providing that the sample is large enough, the survey analysis will use multi-level modelling (MLM) to determine the effect size of the impact of the intervention on research engagement outcome measures as measured by the Round 3 NFER teacher survey (taking account of the nesting of teachers within schools within RLCs).
+Teacher type variable (e.g. Evidence Champion, KS2 teacher attending RLC workshops, other KS2 teacher, other teachers) will also be explored as a potential explanatory variable for use in the MLM analyses.

-If Round 3 of the survey data is collected, there will be a separate analysis to understand whether teacher awareness, understanding, and use of research change after the second year of "light-touch" support, where schools will be more independent in leading the RLCs.
+A separate analysis will consider whether teacher responses to the survey change from Round 2, after the first year of the intervention, to Round 3, after the second year of "light-touch" support, where schools will be more independent in leading the RLCs.